chiayunze/celery-man/README.md

 │   ├── Core            -- base types, validation, core logic
 │   ├── Database        -- interfacing with postgres
 │   └── Interface       -- for rendering the UI
+├── static              -- html and js for ui
 └── test                -- for testing,  mirrors src/
 ```